parkerjgit/algorithms/markdown/trees_and_graphs/has_cycles.md

 ### Codework (Test)

-Javascript implementation. requires: non-empty graph represented by a javascript object (hash map), where keys correspond to single nodes and values correspond to a set of all predecessor nodes.
+Javascript implementation. requires non-empty adjacency list represented by a regular object (hash map), where keys correspond to nodes and values correspond to a set of all predecessor nodes in a directed graph.

 ```javascript
 function graphHasCycle(graph, seen = new Set()) {